An Inability to Manage These 5 Issues Costs Billions of Dollars Annually

 Challenge #1: Friendly Fraud Continues to Grow

 Merchants will see friendly fraud continue to rise, meaning they must take action to protect themselves.
-Unfortunately, merchants are too busy growing their business to allocate sufficient resources to fraud management.
+Unfortunately, merchants are too busy growing their businesses to allocate sufficient resources to fraud management.

 Merchants can no longer rely on reason codes to identify the source of chargebacks because consumers can disguise their fraud attempts with virtually any reason code.
 Merchants need new solutions to defend their chargeback rights.